 (6) ADL-inter-all.
 ADL Model with predictors from all the SKUs in both intra- and inter-categories.

 (7) ADL-intra-PCA(x).
-ADL Model including the focal SKU’s own predictors and x principle components extracted by PCA on the same category.
+ADL Model including the focal SKU’s own predictors and x principle components extracted by PCA from the same category.
 For example, if x=5, then for each set of promotional variables in the category we select 5 principle components by PCA.

 (8) ADL-inter-PCA(x).
 Similar to model (7), but includes both intra- and inter-category principle components as explanatory variables in the model.